pier-bezuhoff/Dodeclusters/README.md

 ## Installation
 [Live deployed here](https://pier-bezuhoff.github.io/Dodeclusters/) from the `github-pages` branch
-Binaries for Linux, Window and Android are stored [here](https://drive.google.com/drive/folders/1abGxbUhnnr4mGyZERKv4ePH--us66Wd4?usp=drive_link).
+Binaries for Linux, Window and Android can be found in assets [attached to the latest release](https://github.com/pier-bezuhoff/Dodeclusters/releases/).

 ## Build and run via Gradle